Vaguery/klapaucius/doc/push_instruction_dsl.md

 - [X] `consume-top-of [stackname :as local]`

-  Example: `consume-top-of :float as :numerator`
+  Example: `consume-top-of :scalar as :numerator`

   Pops an item from `stackname` and stores under key `local`.
 Raises an Exception if `stackname` is empty or undefined.
 Will overwrite any prior value stored in `local`.

 - [X] `count-of [stackname :as local]`

-  Example: `count-of :float :as :float-size`
+  Example: `count-of :scalar :as :width`

   Stores the number of items in stack `stackname` in scratch variable `local`.

 - [X] `delete-nth-of [stackname :at where]`

-  Example: `delete-nth-of :integer :at -19`
+  Example: `delete-nth-of :string :at -19`

-  Example: `delete-nth-of :integer :at :bad-number`
+  Example: `delete-nth-of :string :at :bad-number`

   Removes the item in position `where` from the named stack without storing it.